Cowboy hat: Design

 Modern cowboy hats are made of fur-based felt, straw or, less often, leather.
 They are sold with a tall, rounded crown and a wide flat brim.
 They have a simple sweat band on the inside to stabilize the fit of the head, and usually a small decorative hat band on the outside of the crown.
 Hats are customized by creasing the crown and rolling the brim.
 Hats are also sold pre-creased and pre-rolled.
 Often a more decorative hat band is added.
 In some places, "stampede strings" or "wind strings" are also attached.
 Hats can be manufactured in virtually any color, but are most often seen in shades of beige, brown and black.
 Beginning in the 1940s, pastel colors were introduced, seen often on hats worn by movie cowboys and rodeo riders.
-"Today's cowboy hat has remained basically unchanged in construction and design since the first one was created in 1865 by J.B.
-Stetson."
+"Today's cowboy hat has remained basically unchanged in construction and design since the first one was created in 1865 by J. B. Stetson."

 Modern designs

 The modern cowboy hat has remained basically unchanged in construction and underlying design since the Stetson creation.

 The cowboy hat quickly identified its wearer as someone associated with the West.
 "Within a decade the name 'John B. Stetson' became synonymous with the word 'hat' in every corner and culture west of the Mississippi River."
 The shape of the hat's crown and brim were often modified by the wearer for fashion and to protect against weather by being softened in hot steam, shaped, and allowed to dry and cool.
 Because of the ease of personalization, it was often possible to tell where a cowboy hat was from, right down to which ranch, simply by looking at the crease in the crown.
+Common modern hat creases include the classic Cattleman crease, Cool Hand Luke, Minick, Brick, and the Gus.

-Later as the mystique of the Wild West was popularized by entertainers such as Buffalo Bill Cody and western movies starring actors such as Tom Mix, the Cowboy hat came to symbolize the American West.
+Later as the mystique of the Wild West was popularized by entertainers such as Buffalo Bill and western films starring actors such as Tom Mix, the Cowboy hat came to symbolize the American West.
 John Wayne christened them "the hat that won the West".
 The Boss of the Plains design influenced various wide-brimmed hats worn by farmers and ranchers all over the United States.
 Later designs were customized for law enforcement, military and motion pictures.

 The first American law-enforcement agency to adopt Stetson's western hat as part of their uniform was the Texas Rangers.
 The Texas Legislature designated the cowboy hat as the official "State Hat of Texas" in 2015.